-The following year (1996) Chevrolet heavily revised the interior to differentiate it from the Caprice.
+Chevrolet heavily revised the interior to differentiate it from the Caprice.
 A tachometer was added, and the entire instrument panel switched to full analog (dumping the old digital speedometer).
-Most importantly, the gear shifter moved from the column to its own console
+Most importantly, the gear shifter moved from the column to the center console

 *SAE rated from factory.
 May not reflect current output.

 *Performance numbers pulled from either the factory brochure or reputable automotive road tests.